-Guys can be hard to buy gifts for, especially when if comes to finding a memorable kid’s Father’s Day gift idea.
-I find that I’m always racking my brain for a cute gift but this year I got it!
-This DIY handprint BBQ apron gift is perfect if your guy likes to grill.
-He is going to love this sweet lion handprint on this “King Of The Grill” apron, and I bet he will wear it proudly.
-This is a DIY craft that kids and preschoolers can make themselves, and Dad will love looking back on how small the kid’s hands were!
+This DIY handprint BBQ apron gift is perfect Father’s Day, Christmas gift or birthday gift for the Dad or Grandpa who likes to grill.
+He will love this sweet lion handprint on this “King Of The Grill” apron.
+This is a DIY craft that kids and preschoolers can make themselves, and Dad (or Grandpa) will love looking back on how small the kid’s hands were!

-Kids Father’s Day Gift Idea: “King Of The Grill Lion Handprint” BBQ Apron
+Kids Gift Idea: “King Of The Grill Lion Handprint” BBQ Apron

 I was pretty impressed, this BBQ apron didn’t take very long to make.
-The apron tended to soak up the paint fast, so it didn’t take long for this one to dry.
+The apron tended to soak up the paint fast, so it didn’t take long for the craft to dry.
 You could easily make more than one lion if you had more kids.

 Once you have a handprint on the apron, run your kid to the bathroom to wash their hand.
 Wipes can work, but good old soap and water in the sink is usually less messy.
 Let the handprint dry, which shouldn’t take long

 Now is where the kiddo can get a little more creative.
 Paint a yellow circle for the lion’s head, and let your kid fill in the circle.
 With a smaller brush, have them make short brushstrokes out for the mane.